 - If it rained recently, look for pools of water along the edge of the wall, or in front of basement windows

 This will largely depend on your contract, but even if your contract does not stipulate the home be “broom cleaned” for the closing, you should still look for major cleanliness issues.
-Extremely dirty or stained walls from movers for example can mean an expensive painting job.
+Extremely dirty or stained walls from movers, for example, can mean an expensive painting job.

 While the whole point of a final walk through is to find issues that change the value of the home, you need to carefully consider the savings of having the seller pay to fix an issue vs potentially delaying your closing.
 If the sellers balk at paying for a repair, will lawyers get involved?
 Always remember your fiduciary duty to your client and do what is in their best interest.

-While the final walk through may not be the most important part of your transaction, you should still take it seriously.
 There is a lot that can wrong with a house from the time between your inspection and final walk through.
 Use our final walk through checklist to make sure you catch any potential issues.
 Your client will notice!